 Both the Purisima Formation and Aromas Red Sands are relatively undeformed in the Basin.
-Locally, the Purisima Formation dips to the southeast at approximately 4 degrees (Figure 2-15).
+Locally, the Purisima Formation dips to the southeast at approximately 4 degrees (Figure 2-19).
 This dip results in remnants of the lower-most strata occurring only along ridge tops west of the study area.
-The Purisima Formation also occurs within a tightly folded syncline north of the Zayante Fault outside the Basin along the upper portions of the Soquel and Aptos Creek watersheds.
+The Purisima Formation also occurs within a tightly folded syncline north of the Zayante-Vergeles fault zone outside the Basin, and along the upper portions of the Soquel and Aptos Creek watersheds.